github789i/Summary_of_Linux_Commands/README.md

-Summary of commonly used commands, includes Linux, anaconda, git, markdown ， nohup and hadoop.
+Summary of commonly used commands, includes Linux, anaconda, git, markdown, nohup and hadoop.